mxochicale/my-cortex/README.md

 git commit -m 'message'
 git push origin master
 ```
-Then, you should wait for the CI build at `https://travis-ci.org/mxochicale/my-cortex`
+Then, you should wait for the CI build at `[https://travis-ci.org/mxochicale/my-cortex](https://travis-ci.org/mxochicale/my-cortex)`
-and if that is successful, you will see
+and if the CI build is successful, you will see at the bottom of the terminal:
 ```
 Done.
 Your build exited with 0.
 ```